Published on February 9th, 2013 | by Rayne6

 What I’ve learned as a childfree person is that making the choice to have or not have children is unheard of for the wider population because a large percentage of the population can’t see themselves as someone who has made the choice to have children.
 They’ve just fallen pregnant or gotten someone pregnant and then had the child because “that’s what’s done”.
 In reality they’ve made a choice to keep the pregnancy going by not having an abortion, then they’ve decided to keep the child once its born and not give it up for adoption.

-We as childfree people have learned that we have a choice when it comes to reproduction – pity more people haven’t figured that out.
-There would most likely be less children in foster care having being taken away from their parents for neglect or abuse.
+We as childfree people have learned that we have a choice when it comes to reproduction – it’s a pity more people haven’t figured that out.
+There would most likely be less children in foster care.